 For most people visiting the website, you're probably already clued up on all there is to know about DJing - but for the people interested in starting out, or thinking of buying a gift for a DJ you know - we've written some handy product guides below for you to follow.

-This will be cheapest option, and a good place to start - just install software – such as Traktor, VirtualDJ, Ableton etc. However, only having your keyboard and mouse for the controls can prove to be very difficult, so it would be advisable to invest in a DJ controller, which you can read about below.
+Often the cheapest option, and a good place to start - just install software!
+The main ones are Serato, Rekordbox DJ, Traktor, VirtualDJ, and Ableton.
+However, only having your keyboard and mouse for the controls can prove to be very difficult, so it would be advisable to invest in an MPC - otherwise known as a sampler.
+This will still present you with restrictions however, but if you're thinking of starting out with a cheap option to get going, it can work, although eventually you may want to consider investing in a MIDI DJ controller, which you can read about below.

-Controllers combine two separate decks on each side and a mixer in the middle, and these all integrate with your computer software.
+Controllers combine two separate "DJ deck" controllers on each side, often in the form of a jog wheel which emulates the old school vinyl feel, and a mixer in the middle - and these all integrate with your computer software.
 The software is normally included with the controller when you buy it.
-With cheaper controllers this will be a ‘Lite’ or ‘LE’ version of the software, a sort of introductor version, but you can usually download the full version from the manufacturer’s website with a discount, using your controller’s serial number.
+However, with cheaper controllers, this will sometimes be a 'Lite' or 'LE' version, but you can usually download the full version from the manufacturer's website with a discount, using your controller's serial number.

 One major setback with this set up is that you do not get a choice of what mixer you'd like.
 Different controllers will come with different amounts of channels on their mixers.
 You're not going to be able to change the mixer if you start to get fed up with only having 2 channels, so make sure the DJ controller you choose has the right amount of channels and other features on it to meet your needs.